Knoydart. Kinloch Hourn. Barrisdale. Coastal Path. Remoteness. Challenge. Yeehaa! Stop. Return to order.

 No other area of Scotland apart from Torridon had left an impression on Frank and me as lasting as Knoydart, which we had visited in the early 1990s when we had climbed Ladhar Bheinn.
 A mountain certainly to be ranked among the Top Ten of Scottish hills.
 For about fifteen years we had fantasized about coming back and doing the other two Munros.
 May 2010 saw us finally realizing that dream when we had rented a cottage in Invergarry to climb all the Munros in the Knoydart, Shiel, Quoich and Arkaig area of the Highlands.

 Early in the morning we left our car in Kinloch Hourn and embarked upon the great path along the southern shore of Loch Hourn.
 Everyone who ever walked this path knows that it is quite scenic but also definitely *no stroll* since the ups and downs on the stretch between Kinloch Hourn and Barrisdale are definitely significant!
 We definitely enjoyed the path and were looking forward to walking Luinne Bheinn and Meall Buidhe.
 Enthusiasm drove us forward and we reached Barrisdale in about two hours.
 From this beautiful spot between the water the mountains we climbed the extremely pleasant and well-engineered path to the Mam Barrisdale.
 Alas, the weather kept deteriorating all along the way so that we reached the col in driving rain and strong winds.
 From the Mam Barrisdale we followed a path on the west side of Luinne Bheinn which steadily climbed up the hill’s contour lines.
 After some 40 or 50 minutes of walking we had reached a spot close to where the Allt a’Choire Odhar and the lochans close by where visible from above.
 There we turned due north and climbed the steep hillside.
 Soon we gained less steep ground and found the path/track leading to the summit of Luinne Bheinn.
 There visibility was restricted to about 50 to 100m.
 The wind was strong and rain was beating down on us.
-So, … [Read More]
+So, after some painful minutes of making up … [Read More]